 Table Formats

-The SaveToDB add-in allows loading and saving complete Excel table formats, including table views, anytime using the following ribbon controls:
+The SaveToDB add-in enables you to load and save complete Excel table formats, including table views, using the following ribbon controls:

 • Save Table Format